Bill Northey: Iowa Secretary of Agriculture

 Northey ran for Secretary of Agriculture on a platform of expanding opportunities in renewable energy, promoting conservation and stewardship, and telling the story of Iowa agriculture.
 He ran against Democrat Denise O'Brien.
 He won the election 50% to 48%.
 In 2010, he was re-elected by a margin of 60% to 35% against Democrat Francis Thicke.
 In 2014, Northey won re-election with over 62% of the vote.

-U.S. Under Secretary of Agriculture
+Under Secretary of Agriculture for Farm and Foreign Agricultural Services

-In September 2017, Northey was nominated to be Under Secretary of Agriculture for Farm and Foreign Agricultural Services by President Donald Trump.
+In September 2017, Northey was nominated to be Under Secretary of Agriculture for Farm Production and Conservation by President Donald Trump.
 After a hold by Senator Ted Cruz was lifted on February 27, 2018, Northey was confirmed by the Senate.

-As part of a reorganization of USDA, Secretary of Agriculture Sonny Perdue created a new Under Secretary for Trade and Foreign Agricultural Affairs, as directed by the 2014 Farm Bill.
-The creation of the new mission area prompted the realignment of several agencies under a newly named Under Secretary for Farm Production and Conservation (FPAC), the position which Northey currently holds.
+As part of a reorganization of the USDA, Secretary of Agriculture Sonny Perdue created a new Under Secretary for Trade and Foreign Agricultural Affairs, as directed by the 2014 Farm Bill.
+The creation of the new mission area prompted the realignment of several agencies under a newly named Under Secretary for Farm Production and Conservation (FPAC), the position which Northey held until 2021.
 FPAC encompasses the USDA's domestic-facing agencies: the Farm Service Agency, the Natural Resources Conservation Service, and the Risk Management Agency.